Pinho13/LC-LCode/README.md

 ./run.sh proj
 ```

-To run test a single driver from the framework:
+To test a single driver from the framework:
 ```sh
 ./run.sh fw <driver>
 ```